WELCOME TO LAMASSU PHARMA, LLC

-The approval of a new medical treatment from the start of clinical trials to being approved for the market takes on average over 10 years, according to most industry experts.
-While the process of proving new drugs to be a safe and effective treatment is a vital procedure, the need to accomplish this more quickly is also clear, particularly to patients waiting for life saving treatments.
+The approval of new medical treatments from the start of clinical trials to approval for the market can take on average over 10 years, according to most industry experts.
+While the process of proving new drugs to be a safe and effective treatment is a vital one, the need to accomplish this more quickly is also clear, particularly for patients waiting for life saving treatments.

-Lamassu Pharma leverages innovative and collaborative approaches to drive collaboration between academia and industry through translational research.
-Founded in 2018, our talented team of physicians, engineers, and translational scientists have worked tirelessly to bring Lamassu Pharma to the forefront of the industry.
+Lamassu leverages innovative approaches to drive collaboration between academia and industry through translational research.
+Our talented team of physicians, engineers, and translational scientists have worked tirelessly to bring Lamassu to the forefront of the industry.

-Our model is to identify novel therapeutics with high potential for clinical impact, having a strong scientific rationale and preclinical efficacy data.
-We build the best scientific case, examining the mechanism, exploring additional models and indications, and identify the most promising path forward for regulatory approval and clinical impact.
-Our funding has come from a combination of grant and private investors, to enable us to take advantage of non-dilutive funding where possible in order to delivery the best results for investors, while also not sacrificing speed or flexibility.
+Our model is to identify novel therapeutics with high potential for clinical impact, having strong scientific rationale and preclinical efficacy data.
+We build the best scientific case, examining the mechanism, exploring additional models and indications, and identifying the most promising path forward for regulatory approval and clinical impact.
+Our funding has come from a combination of grants and private investors, to enable us to take advantage of non-dilutive funding where possible in order to deliver the best results for investors, without sacrificing speed or flexibility.

 We capitalize on our expertise in early translational research to bring products to Phase I/II and partner with clinical and commercial development specialists to advance clinical trials through the approval pipeline.
 Our innovative model ensures that early development efforts bring products to definitive clinical testing as efficiently as possible to benefit patients, while safeguarding safety and investments.